Scientific name: Trichoglossus haematodus

 Personality: Lorikeets are very energetic sociable birds that are generally known for being very vocal and messy when in captivity.
 Very strong human bonds can be made with these birds, as they are a monogamous bird in the wild, pairing for life.

-Lorikeets are highly prone to fungal and bacterial infections thus food must be kept very hygienic, not leaving fruit in the cage for more than two hours.
+Lorikeets are highly prone to fungal and bacterial infections, as Lorikeet Veterinarians see, thus food must be kept very hygienic, not leaving fruit in the cage for more than two hours.
 Freshly rinsed natural branches full of leaves and flowers, if possible, should be placed into the cage as this serves two purposes; forming important part of the diet as it adds variety and allows for some stimulations for the birds as they can strip the leaves and bark and feed off any seeds, flowers and budding leaves.

 Housing & Cage toys: Lorikeets are very active birds which need aviary or out of cage time, preferably for a minimum of two hours a day.
 They are excellent flyers and love spreading their wings, the cage needs to be large, allowing the bird to spread its wings in all dimensions.